 Mississippi College provides learning resource facilities which enhance the teaching-learning environment on campus.
-The major facilities are the Leland Speed Library, the Roger Hendrick Learning Resources Center, Academic Computing Labs, and the multimedia language laboratory.
+The major facilities are the Leland Speed Library, the Teaching and Learning Center, the Writing Center, Academic Computing Labs, and the multimedia language laboratory.

 The Library